 You are a force to be reckoned with and deserve respect.

 Shy about demanding respect in these situations?
-Uncover your mojo by reading Betsy’s revealing book on speaking up and getting what you want in love, work, and life: Strip Off Your Fear: Radiate the Confidence Within.
+Read Betsy’s revealing book on how to speak up and get the respect you deserve in love, work, and life: Strip Off Your Fear: Radiate the Confidence Within.